cambridge-maths-school/2024-ai-platformer/writeup.md

 ## Stakeholders

--   People with motion issues (Either medical or simply due to age) who still want to play games, or anyone wants to try a different way of playing.
+-   People with motion issues (Either medical or simply due to age) who still want to play games, or anyone who wants to try a different way of playing.

 ## Research